Paul Smith's College: History

+In 2023, the college proposed a merger with the Fedcap Rehabilitation Services (Fedcap), a Manhattan-based non-profit in New York City that provides vocational education to those who have disabilities that affect their ability to find employment, but that proposal was later shelved.

+In 2024, the dining hall at Paul Smith's College was renamed Morehouse Hall in honor of Stephen Warren Morehouse (1840–1882), an early employee of the Paul Smith's Hotel and American Civil War (1861–1865) veteran of the Union Army who served in the 54th Massachusetts Infantry Regiment of some of the first Black/African American soldiers.

 Academics

 Classroom space is primarily located at Pickett Hall, Cantwell Hall, and Freer Science Hall.
 Auxiliary areas include The Joan Weill Adirondack Library, the campus' sawmill, the Saunders Sports Complex, the Joan Weill Student Center and the Paul Smith's College VIC.
 Two on-campus restaurants, the Ganzi: Palm Training Restaurant and the A.P.
 Smith's Bakery, are staffed by students and open to the public.

-Paul Smith's Fall 2018 acceptance rate was 58%.
-In the 2019 rankings for the Regional Colleges North category by U.S. News & World Report, the college was ranked #14 overall, #2 in Best Undergraduate Teaching and #2 in Most Innovative Schools.
+Paul Smith's Fall 2021 acceptance rate was 75%.
+In the 2024 rankings for the Regional Colleges North category by U.S. News & World Report, the college was ranked 25 out of 52 schools.

 Campus life

 Most of the college population lives on campus.
 Residence halls are divided by class.
 Freshmen halls include Lydia Martin Smith Hall, Currier Hall, and Lakeside Hall.
 Incoming transfer students are housed in Franklin Hall.
 Upperclassmen share Essex, Clinton, Lambert, Blum House, Overlook, Saratoga, Alumni, Upper St. Regis, Lower St. Regis, and Hillside halls.
 Overlook Hall was opened in 2011 as a LEED-certified "green" dorm for upper-classmen.

 Paul Smith's rural location lends itself to many campus-based activities.
-Student-directed clubs administrated under the Office of Student Activities include fishing and hunting, Adventure Sports Club, Society for Ecological Restoration, Society of American Foresters, the Wildlife Society, Student Government Association, InterVarsity Christian Fellowship, PSC Snowcats, Anime and Gaming club, Fish and Game Club, and Adirondack Mycology club, among others.
+Student-directed clubs administered under the Office of Student Activities include fishing and hunting, Adventure Sports Club, Society for Ecological Restoration, Society of American Foresters, the Wildlife Society, Student Government Association, InterVarsity Christian Fellowship, PSC Snowcats, Anime and Gaming club, Fish and Game Club, and Adirondack Mycology club, among others.

 The campus is located on Lower St. Regis Lake.
 Students have a beach, as well as docks and storage for canoes and kayaks.